betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations.md

 seasoned software professionals engaged in the conceptually equivalent processes using a patchwork of approaches and tools<sup>[22]</sup>
-(or using something like CodeStriker<sup>[23]</sup>) designed specifically for code review) which often even included emailing around patchfiles.
+(or using something like CodeStriker<sup>[23]</sup>) designed specifically for code review) which often even included emailing around patch files.

 Finally, some commercial companies such as Google claim not to use the branching mechanisms in version control systems to manage code review.
 Instead, most new features and changes